mattvenn/zero-to-asic-www/content/digital.md

 #### Is there a cheaper option? {#grant}

-We have a grant that provides a Silicon-level ticket option for the Zero to ASIC course for those unable to afford the course at full price.
+We have a grant that provides a Silicon-level ticket option for the Zero to ASIC digital course for those unable to afford the course at full price.
 More information [here](/post/ticket_grant).

 [Back to top](#tickets)